 Now, there are many tools

 to find out if the content was plagiarized by anyone.
 You can generally copy some of the content posted in the past and check it through plagiarism checking website that is renowned for detecting plagiarism.
 You’d get to know who has been using your content and to what extent.
 You would also get the links where your content has been posted.
 These tools are specifically designed for detecting plagiarism through different online sources, documents like Word or PDF and publicly available information in any kind on the Internet.

 Tips on Detecting Plagiarism Through Your Content

-Anyhow, as mentioned earlier if information is being shared for public good, it can be spared in the name of far use, since no wrong intention was involved nor was the image of the copier being the author of the content is communicated in any way.
+Anyhow, as mentioned earlier if the information is being shared for the public good, it can be spared in the name of fair use, since no wrong intention was involved nor was the image of the copier being the author of the content is communicated in any way.